 Her work for the Epcot International Flower and Garden Festival poster won the IFEA Gold Pinnacle Award for the Walt Disney Company, in 2008.
 She has also been awarded the Atlanta Design Center’s Visual Display Award.

-Traditionally trained in fine art and design, Rachel took on work with a surrealistic edge in the early 90’s.
-Leaving the world of design, she moved into the alternative venues of rock nightclubs and the rise of techno.
-She produced visual and sound environments, performance art and multimedia installations that focused on esoteric, social and environmental issues.
+Traditionally trained in fine art and design, in the early 90’s Rachel’s work took on a more surrealistic edge.
+Leaving the world of design behind she moved into the alternative venues of rock nightclubs and raves.
+She produced visual and sound environments, performance art and multi-media installations that focused on the esoteric and social and environmental issues.